 The next book in my Our America series is published!
-The Revolutionary War Adventure continues Finn and Ginny’s search for their lost parents.
+The Pioneer Adventure continues Finn and Ginny’s search for their lost parents.
 For more information and a pdf of free activities to go along with the book, click on the Our America link at the top of this page.
 And, to celebrate the publication of my new book, the Kindle version of the first book in the series, The Pilgrim Adventure will be on SALE for $2.99 on August 4th, 5th, & 6th.